10 Creepy Things Psychopaths Say: 10 Weird Things They Do

 4. Have An Emotional Coldness

-Psychopaths are known for their emotional coldness, often exhibiting shallow emotions or no emotions at all.
+Psychopaths are known for their emotional coldness.
+This is the most telltale behavior.
+Most of the time, they will show shallow emotions or no emotions at all.

-They may appear calm, cool, and detached even when faced with extreme situations.
+They may appear calm, emotionless, and detached even when faced with extreme situations.

 Callousness, detachment, and a lack of empathy enable psychopaths to be highly manipulative and unremorseful.” – Psychology Today

 Why is it weird?
-Emotional coldness is peculiar because most of us experience and express a wide range of emotions naturally, while psychopaths stay emotionally detached (but may show fake expressions).
+Emotional coldness is peculiar because most of us experience and express a wide range of emotions naturally, while psychopaths stay emotionally detached (but may show proto-emotions and fake expressions).

 5. Are Impulsive & Have Fear-blindness